-For fiscal years 2013 and 2014 and the three months ended March 31, 2015, we incurred total costs of approximately \$4.8 million, \$20.1 million and \$0.8 million, respectively, for such management and advisory related services, transaction fees and reimbursable expenses payable to Bayside Capital, Inc. The costs in 2014 included \$17.6 million in transaction fees in connection with our acquisition of Symbion.
-We have agreed to terminate this agreement with Bayside Capital, Inc. upon the completion of this offering for a one-time termination fee to Bayside Capital, Inc. of \$\\$ , which will be in addition to the transaction fee of \$\\$ million owed in connection with this offering.
+For fiscal years 2013 and 2014, we incurred total costs of approximately \$4.8 million and \$20.1 million, respectively, for such management and advisory related services, transaction fees and reimbursable expenses payable to Bayside Capital, Inc. The costs in 2014 included \$17.6 million in transaction fees in connection with our acquisition of Symbion.
+We have agreed to terminate this agreement with Bayside Capital, Inc. upon the completion of this offering for a one-time termination fee to Bayside Capital, Inc. of \$, which will be in addition to the transaction fee of \$ million owed in connection with this offering.
 Two of our directors, Messrs.
 Laitala and Lozow, are employees of our Sponsor.